pluggemi/roon-web-controller/README.md

 Open a web browser to your server at either "http://localhost:8080" or "http://(IP of Device):8080".

+### Firewall ports
+Many operating systems now have a firewall enabled by default.
+Make sure that the port that this is running is open on the firewall.
+By default, this is TCP port 8080.
+But this can be changed with the configuration file or command line options below.

 ### (Optional) Local configuration file
 Simply copy `config/local.conf.EXAMPLE` to `config/local.conf` and edit `config/local.conf` as needed.
 * `config/local.conf` is not tracked by `git`, so it will not be clobbered with updates